Apipa169/Assistant-Relay-for-Hassio/assistant_relay/README.md

 3. Follow the instructions in the browser.
 4. You can now use Assistant Relay.

-(the IP must be the IP address of your system, not the one mentioned in the log as this is the adress of the container)
+(the IP must be the IP address of your system, not the one mentioned in the log as this is the address of the container)

 ##### Examples
 Examples of how to send commands to Assistant Relay via HA can be found here: https://github.com/Apipa169/Assistant-Relay-for-Hassio